Varun487/AIAlgoTrading/ui/README.md

 ## Remaining work
 - BACK BUTTON
-- Both strategies need to be displayed
+- Both strategies need to be displayed ![DONE]
-- When clicking `go` on a strategy, id of both strategies must be updated in state
+- When clicking `go` on a strategy, id of both strategies must be updated in state  ![DONE]
-- In strategy data page
+- In strategy data page ![DONE]
   - Limit backtests displayed
   - Display live paper trades
   - Id of backtest for backtest report should be updated
-- Backtest report trades -> DEBUG
+- Backtest report trades -> DEBUG ![DONE]
 - Paper Trade page -> NOT COMPLETE
 - Filter button and navigation of backtests and paper trades `LOW Priority`
-- Trade data Page
+- Trade data Page  ![DONE]
-- Intimate user in case of wrong User id, password
+- Intimate user in case of wrong User id, password ![DONE]
 - Cookie for persistent login
 - HTML and CSS work
 - Change the picture in Landing Page